shinsenter/defer.js/docs/index.md

 **Example**
 Lazy load a Facebook post.

-This example uses `Defer.dom()` to defer the load of a Facebook post.
+This example uses `Defer.dom()` to defer a load of a Facebook post.

 ```html
 <div id="demo-facebook">